interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 Overview
 ~~~~~~~~

 The issue module allows as user to create new PolkaBTC tokens.
 The user needs to request PolkaBTC through the :ref:`requestIssue` function, then send BTC to a Vault, and finally complete the issuing of PolkaBTC by calling the :ref:`executeIssue` function.
-Below is a high-level step-by-step description of the protocol and a figure explaining the steps.
+If the user does not complete the process in time, the vault can cancel the issue request and receive a griefing collateral from the user by invoking the :ref:`cancelIssue` function.
+Below is a high-level step-by-step description of the protocol.

 Step-by-step
 ------------

-1. Precondition: a Vault has locked collateral as described in the `Vault registry <vault-registry>`_.
+1. Precondition: a vault has locked collateral as described in the :ref:`Vault-registry`.
 2. A user executes the ``requestIssue`` function to open an issue request on the BTC Parachain.
-The issue request includes the amount of PolkaBTC the user wants to have, which Vault the user uses, and a small collateral to prevent `griefing <griefing>`_.
+The issue request includes the amount of PolkaBTC the user wants to issue, the selected vault, and a small collateral to prevent :ref:`griefing`.
-3. A user sends the equivalent amount of BTC that he wants to issue as PolkaBTC to the Vault on the Bitcoin blockchain with the ``lockBTC`` function.
+3. A user sends the equivalent amount of BTC that he wants to issue as PolkaBTC to the vault on the Bitcoin blockchain.
 The user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
 4. The user executes the ``executeIssue`` function on the BTC Parachain.
-The issue function requires a reference to the previous issue request and the transaction inclusion proof of the ``lockBTC`` transaction.
+The issue function requires a reference to the previous issue request and the transaction inclusion proof of the Bitcoin locking transaction.
 If the function completes successfully, the user receives the requested amount of PolkaBTC into his account.
-5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), anyone is able to call the ``abort`` function to cancel the issue request.
+5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the ``cancelIssue`` function to cancel the issue request.

 Data Model
 ~~~~~~~~~~